Skip to main content

 • Wear comfortable, loose clothing.

-• Talk to your health care provider about safe exercises.
+• Talk to your healthcare provider about safe exercises you can do.

-• Taking short walks is a safe way to start moving.
+• Take short walks — a safe way to start moving.

 Full or tender breasts